Cockaigne (In London Town)

 Cockaigne (In London Town), Op.
-40, also known as the Cockaigne Overture, is a concert overture for full orchestra written by the British composer Edward Elgar in 1900–1901.
+40, also known as the Cockaigne Overture, is a concert overture for full orchestra written by the English composer Edward Elgar in 1900–1901.
+It was his first purely orchestral work after his Enigma Variations had propelled him to national celebrity and it was an immediate success and has been much performed in concert and on record ever since.

 History

-The success of the Enigma Variations in 1899 was followed by the initial failure of The Dream of Gerontius, which caused Elgar to become dispirited and declare that God was against art.
-Nevertheless, he received a commission from the Royal Philharmonic Society and began work on a new piece and soon reported that it was "cheerful and Londony, 'stout and steaky'...honest, healthy, humorous and strong, but not vulgar."
+The success of Elgar's Enigma Variations in 1899 was followed by the initial failure of The Dream of Gerontius, which caused the composer to become dispirited and declare that God was against art.
+Nevertheless, he received a commission from the Royal Philharmonic Society and began work on a new piece and soon reported that it was "cheerful and Londony, 'stout and steaky'... honest, healthy, humorous and strong, but not vulgar".

-The first performance was in the Queen's Hall, London at a Royal Philharmonic Society Concert, on 20 June 1901, conducted by the composer.
+The first performance was in the Queen's Hall, London at a Royal Philharmonic Society concert, on 20 June 1901, conducted by the composer.
 He dedicated the work to his "many friends, the members of British orchestras."
 The music was an immediate success and became one of Elgar's most popular works.
 It continues to appear regularly in the concert hall, on disc and on broadcasts.
+Elgar's biographer, Michael Kennedy writes that it is "Elgar's finest overture".

 Description

 In its 15 minutes or so the overture gives a lively and colourful musical portrait of Edwardian London.
-'Cockaigne' was a term used by moralists at that time as a metaphor for gluttony and drunkenness, while Britain adopted the name humorously for London.
+"Cockaigne" was a term used by moralists at that time as a metaphor for gluttony and drunkenness, while Britain adopted the name humorously for London.
 The work presents various aspects of turn-of-the-century London and Londoners.
 It begins with a quiet but bustling theme which leads into an unbroken sequence of snapshots: the cockneys, the church bells, the romantic couples, a slightly ragged brass band (perhaps the Salvation Army) and a contrastingly grand and imperious military band.
-The broad theme representing Londoners is, Michael Kennedy states, the first occurrence of Elgar’s trademark direction, nobilmente.'.
-The work ends in a characteristically Elgarian blaze of orchestral sound, including a full organ.
+The broad theme representing Londoners is the first occurrence in an orchestral score of Elgar’s trademark direction, nobilmente (nobly).
+The work culminates in a characteristically Elgarian blaze of orchestral sound – including a full organ – in E♭, leading to closing bars in C.

-Mindful, perhaps, of the way Elgar brings his themes together at the climax of the piece, both Bernard Shaw and W. H. "Billy" Reed compared the work to Richard Wagner's Die Meistersinger von Nürnberg Prelude, which culminates in the combination of several themes.
+Mindful of the way Elgar brings his themes together at the climax of the piece, both Bernard Shaw and W. H. "Billy" Reed compared the work to Richard Wagner's Die Meistersinger von Nürnberg Prelude, which culminates in the combination of several themes.
 Shaw, in a long article on Elgar in 1920, wrote:

-But if you say that Elgar's Cockaigne overture combines every classic quality of a concert overture with every lyrical and dramatic quality of the overture to Die Meistersinger, you are either uttering a platitude as safe as a compliment to Handel on the majesty of the "Hallelujah" Chorus, or else damning yourself to all critical posterity by uttering a gaffe that will make your grandson blush for you.
-Personally, I am prepared to take the risk.
-What do I care for my grandson?
-Give me Cockaigne.